polysquirrel/BFace/main/src/readme.txt

  - .bmp:        self explanatory, image files to be used by the game.

+ - .jpg/.png    compressed image formats which will be converted to and replaced by bmp files during installation.

  - .2da:        list of game creatures receiving a given portrait file.
                 The file must reside next to portrait files in in a directory on the 'npc' level, and its base name must be